 Our research has shown that no monkeys are used on organic plantations.

-More on this topic at https://utopia.de/affen-kokosnusse-peta-kokosmilch-kokoswasser-193251/
+More on this topic here.

 In his film „LANDRAUB“, director Kurt Langbein has the investment consultant Suriya Moorthy calculate how one can become rich with palm oil.
 All it takes is a plantation of 10,000 hectares.
 Moorthy: „You can expect a profit of 38 to 40 million dollars per year.“

 Just how powerful the palm oil lobby is could be seen in France.
-When Ségolène Royal, Environment Minister 2014 to 2017, called for a boycott of Nutella, she was met with a harsh wind.
+When Ségolène Royal, Environment Minister 2014 to 2017, called for a boycott of Nutella, she was met with harsh wind.
 The producer of Nutella, Ferrero, pointed out that it has been using sustainably produced palm oil - certified by RSPO - for its spread since 2013.
 (RSPO = Roundtable on Sustainable Palm Oil)

 Although organic oil palms also grow on plantations, these are usually smaller and in practice are mainly located on land that was previously used for agriculture.
 Organic palm oil plantations are not located in Southeast Asia, but almost exclusively in South America and are owned by two companies: Daabon in Colombia and Agropalma in Brazil, both conventional palm oil producers and RSPO members.

-The EU organic regulation does not explicitly exclude the clearing of forest areas for oil palm cultivation. „But the big organic palm oil producers are also RSPO members (and even POIG founders) and therefore have to prove that they have not destroyed any forest or other areas worth protecting after 2005,“ says Ilka Petersen, palm oil expert at WWF.
+The EU organic regulation does not explicitly exclude the clearing of forest areas for oil palm cultivation. „But the big organic palm oil producers are also RSPO members (and even POIG founders) and therefore have to prove that they have not destroyed any forest or other areas worth protecting after 2005,“ says Ilka Petersen, a palm oil expert at WWF.

-This does not always work in practice by a long shot - but the currently important organic palm oil producers do not seem to have actually cleared any forests for their organic plantations.
-The environmental organisation „Save the Rainforest“ points out, however, that there is insufficient evidence for this and that some of the organic producers are farming conventionally on the side; clearing cannot be ruled out in this case.
+This does not always work in practice by a long shot - but the currently important organic palm oil producers do not seem to have cleared any forests for their organic plantations.
+The environmental organization „Save the Rainforest“ points out, however, that there is insufficient evidence for this and that some of the organic producers are farming conventionally on the side; clearing cannot be ruled out in this case.